addagger/active_tools/README.md

-DOCS ARE UNDER CONSTRUCTION
+# DOCS ARE UNDER CONSTRUCTION

-For now, the most usable feature of active tools is 'custom counters' - my implementation of <t>counter through</t> solution
+## For now, the most usable feature of active tools is 'custom counters' - my implementation of <t>counter through</t> solution.

-    Look!
+### Look here!
 Typical data structure

     class Country # has 'products_count' column
       ...